Sensative/vsm-application-documentation/175381321-MeshBasicMotion.vso.md

 ### Input motionThreshold_m_s2 (unconfirmed)

 > - Size: 2 bytes
-> - Translation factor: 0.01
+> - Translation factor: 0.001
-> - Request current value: Send b6 (hex) on lora port 2
+> - Request current value: Send b4 (hex) on lora port 2
-> - Update value to 1: Send b6 00 00 00 01 (hex) on lora port 2
+> - Update value to 1: Send b4 00 00 00 01 (hex) on lora port 2
 > - *Note: It is highly recommended to ensure that you use higher level applications to update settings so that the correct version of this application is used as reference (these data may change or differ between sensors)*
+Wakeup sensitivity

-Motion threshold
+> - UI: Motion threshold

-> - Min: 0.010
+> - Unit: m/s/s
-> - Max: 10.000
+> - Default: 0.05
-> - Default: 0.5
+> - Min: 0.05
-> - Unit: mm/s2
+> - Max: 2

-### Input rejoinBudgetMax (unconfirmed)
+### Input powerIndexFilterFactorDown (unconfirmed)

 > - Size: 1 bytes
 > - Translation factor: 1
-> - Request current value: Send a7 (hex) on lora port 2
+> - Request current value: Send a3 (hex) on lora port 2
-> - Update value to 1: Send a7 00 00 00 01 (hex) on lora port 2
+> - Update value to 1: Send a3 00 00 00 01 (hex) on lora port 2
 > - *Note: It is highly recommended to ensure that you use higher level applications to update settings so that the correct version of this application is used as reference (these data may change or differ between sensors)*
-> - UI: Maximum Rejoin Budget
+> - UI: LoRaWan power filter factor down
 > - Unit: Integer
-> - Min: 0
+> - Min: 1
-> - Max: 127
+> - Max: 50
-> - Default:  5
+> - Default: 3

-Max amount of rejoins the device is allowed before being throttled.
+Low pass filter factor.
+1 = no low-pass filter.
+2 = filter factor 1 (fast) ...
+10 = very slow.
+When the built-in ADR function propose a new faster power index, this filter factor is employed in a low pass filter.
+If the filter value is set to 1 the algorithm will use its proposed new value (if below or at max).

-### Input rejoinBudgetRefill (unconfirmed)
+### Input powerIndexFilterFactorUp (unconfirmed)

 > - Size: 1 bytes
 > - Translation factor: 1
-> - Request current value: Send a8 (hex) on lora port 2
+> - Request current value: Send a2 (hex) on lora port 2
-> - Update value to 1: Send a8 00 00 00 01 (hex) on lora port 2
+> - Update value to 1: Send a2 00 00 00 01 (hex) on lora port 2
 > - *Note: It is highly recommended to ensure that you use higher level applications to update settings so that the correct version of this application is used as reference (these data may change or differ between sensors)*
-> - UI: Daily Rejoin Budget Refill
+> - UI: LoRaWan power filter factor up
 > - Unit: Integer
-> - Min: 0
-> - Max: 127
-> - Default: 1

-How many rejoin attempts are added to the device every day.

-### Input rejoinTime (unconfirmed)

-> - Size: 2 bytes
-> - Translation factor: 1
-> - Request current value: Send b5 (hex) on lora port 2
-> - Update value to 1: Send b5 00 00 00 01 (hex) on lora port 2
-> - *Note: It is highly recommended to ensure that you use higher level applications to update settings so that the correct version of this application is used as reference (these data may change or differ between sensors)*
-> - UI: Quarters Between Rejoins
-> - Unit: 15 minute segments
 > - Min: 1
-> - Max: 32767
+> - Max: 50
-> - Default: 2
+> - Default: 3

-How many 15 minute segments of unjoined time before triggering a rejoin, as well as the time between the budgeted rejoin attempts.
+Low pass filter factor.
+1 = no low-pass filter.
+2 = filter factor 1 (fast) ...
+10 = very slow.
+When the built-in ADR function propose a new slower power index, this filter factor is employed in a low pass filter.
+If the filter value is set to 1 the algorithm will use its proposed new value (if below or at max).

 ### Input tempAlarmHighLevel (unconfirmed)

 > - Size: 1 bytes
 > - Translation factor: 1
-> - Request current value: Send a5 (hex) on lora port 2
+> - Request current value: Send a8 (hex) on lora port 2
-> - Update value to 1: Send a5 00 00 00 01 (hex) on lora port 2
+> - Update value to 1: Send a8 00 00 00 01 (hex) on lora port 2
 > - *Note: It is highly recommended to ensure that you use higher level applications to update settings so that the correct version of this application is used as reference (these data may change or differ between sensors)*
 > - UI: Temperature High Alarm Level
 > - Unit: C